AI Translation

 Blueprint-level systemPrompt overrides the global ai.systemPrompt setting, letting you scope translation behavior per template.

 Replacing the system prompt removes every built-in rule – HTML preservation, placeholder handling, KirbyTag protection.
 Without them, weaker models may emit HTML entities (&lt;p&gt;) or escape sequences (<\/p>) into your stored content, where they surface as visible text on the rendered page instead of structure.
-The one-line examples above are illustrative – use the template below as a production starting point.

 You are a [your role and domain].
 [Domain-specific guidance, e.g. preserve clinical terminology and abbreviations.]